Strategic Communication and Language Bias in Multi-Agent LLM Coordination: Results

-Figure 3 is the equivalent of Figure~\ref{fig:results_prisoner}, for the Battle of the Sexes game.
-As explained in Section~\ref{sec:methodology}, unlike the Prisoner's Dilemma, the Battle of the Sexes penalizes coordination failure more than defection, making alignment of preferences central.
-The results appear much more diverse compared to the Prisoner's Dilemma.
+Figure 3 pairs Figure~\ref{fig:results_prisoner}, for the Battle of Sexes game.
+As explained in Section~\ref{sec:methodology}, the Battle of Sexes penalizes coordination failure more than defection, making alignment of preferences the preferred choice.
 The figure displays the total final rewards accumulated by both agents, serving as an indicator of overall coordination success.
 Higher bars reflect stronger alignment and more effective coordination between the agents.
-As the figure illustrates, the results vary substantially across different languages and models.
+As the figure illustrates, the results vary substantially across different languages and models, much more than in Figure~\ref{fig:results_prisoner}.

-Notably, for Vietnamese, Llama 4 Maverick consistently achieves equal or higher rewards when communication is enabled, suggesting that communication may facilitate coordination in this setting.
-In contrast, in English and Arabic, Llama 4 agents often perform slightly better without communication, especially in one-shot games, implying that communication might introduce noise or misalignment in those languages.
-As expected, selfish personality pairings yield lower rewards across conditions.
+Notably, for Vietnamese (bottom row), Llama 4 Maverick consistently achieves equal or higher rewards when communication is enabled, suggesting that communication may facilitate coordination in this setting.
+In contrast, in English and Arabic (middle and top row), Llama 4 agents often perform slightly better without communication, especially in one-shot games, implying that communication might introduce noise or misalignment in those languages.
+As previously, selfish personality pairings yield lower rewards across conditions.
 However, the results exhibit overall instability, reflected in wide confidence intervals.
 This instability may be partly due to the reduced number of test runs, only one third compared to the Prisoner's Dilemma, which was tested under three distinct payoff settings.
-Due to the computational cost of running the full factorial design, we opted for a reduced number of runs for the Battle of the Sexes game.
-Nevertheless, further investigation is needed to fully understand the underlying causes of these disparities.
+Due to the computational cost of running the full factorial design, we opted for a reduced number of runs for the Battle of Sexes game.
+Further investigation is needed to fully understand the underlying causes of these disparities.